Jacques Murphy, Chair

 As licensed pilot with a seaplane rating, Rick’s primary passion is finding any excuse to take to the sky and the water but he also enjoys pushing his limits on the ground as an avid marathon runner and cyclist.
 He and his wife Allison are the proud parents of an eight-year-old son and 13-year-old daughter.

-Marcus Margerum, Director
+Marcus Margerum, Board Member

 Marcus Margerum is the Vice President of Government and Community Affairs with the Atlanta Convention & Visitors Bureau (ACVB).
 He is responsible for representing the interest of the ACVB and its members with the City of Atlanta and the State of Georgia.